Energy conditions and entropy density of the universe: The energy conditions for entropy density

-The Eq.
-(20) is illustrated in Figure 2.
-The dotted line, dash-dotted line, dashed line are speculated by NEC, SEC, DEC, respectively.
-We note that the constraint from NEC and SEC become stronger with the increasing redshift $z$, which is the same as Figure 1.
+The Eq.~\eqref{eq:20} is illustrated in Figure 2.
+The dash-dotted line, the dashed line is speculated by DEC, SEC, respectively.
+According to thermodynamics, we note that the DEC is fitter than other energy conditions, which is the same as Figure 1.
 At present, it reaches the same maximum value 1.
 That is to say, it is not easy to distinguish these conditions now.
-As the second law of thermodynamics described, the entropy $S$ always inevitably increases.
 On the other hand, the universe is expanding all the time.
 How does the entropy density evolve?
-Next we will study the energy conditions from the thermodynamics in \S A.1 and compare the change rate of entropy density with expand rate-Hubble parameter in \S B.1.
+Next, we will study the energy conditions from the thermodynamics in Sec.3.2 and compare the change rate of entropy density with the expand rate-Hubble parameter in Sec.3.4.

-\subsubsection{\textmd{\textbf{The first law of thermodynamics}}}
+\subsection{The first law of thermodynamics}

 Now we turn our attention to the thermodynamics feature of the entropy density.
 Before the development of the kinetic theory of heat, thermodynamics was applied under the assumption that